elchic00/CunyFirst-front/README.md

 ### A react remake of the cunyfirst website.

-* Using an Express backend to handle the data.
+* Using an Express + PostgreSQL backend to handle the data.
-* MaterialUI for styling.
+* MaterialUI for styling components.

 Hosted here: https://elchic00.github.io/CunyFirst-front/